jbannick/hellokata-java/src/csvparser/hellocsvparsermod/README.md

-This modularized app uses the Apache Commons CSVParser library to parse a comma separated variable (CSV) file.
+This app uses the Apache Commons CSVParser library to parse a comma separated variable (CSV) file.

+This app is modularized.

+The CSVParser library is not modularized.
+Here we make it an Automatic module.

 To build and run this app: